 Unless you want to venture up the steep hillside (there is a public footpath along the top of the bank) turn right onto a grassy path along the bottom edge of the reserve, going through a wooden fieldgate along the way.
 At the far end the upper and lower paths merge and you leave the reserve through a wooden kissing gate.
 Go down a slope towards a second gate but turn left before reaching it onto an unmarked path into Pilots Wood.

-The path meanders along the bottom edge of the wood, passing a picnic table at a left-hand bend.
+The path meanders along the bottom edge of this open access wood, passing a picnic table at a left-hand bend.
 After a right-hand bend it straightens out to head N, climbing gently with a field behind the fence on your right.
 The next turning is easy to miss.
 Where the main path bears slightly left away from the fence and climbs more steeply, veer right onto an unmarked narrow path to stay alongside the fence.
 Follow this to the edge of the wood, still climbing gently.

 Leave the wood via a stile and keep ahead across a steeply-sloping field.
-On the far side go through a metal kissing gate to the right of a fieldgate onto a broad woodland path, rejoining the Book 1 route.
+On the far side go through a metal kissing gate to the right of a fieldgate onto a broad woodland path, rejoining the Walk 1–23 route.
 After a while there are views on the right of Shoreham in the Darent valley below, and in 600m you come to a path crossing by a sign for Meenfield Wood and an information panel.

 If you are finishing in Shoreham you could head directly for the village by descending the (potentially slippery) flight of steps on your right and all the way down the hillside, at first between hedges and then along a narrow tree-lined track (The Landway) past a recreation ground.
 If you take this short cut (saving 1 km), turn right onto Shoreham's High Street and continue the directions at [•] in §7.